alberts96/WIA-logistics-AMPL/README.md

 to the area 𝑖 and the area 𝑖 itself.
 They would be the areas that would receive coverage if there was one tower in 𝑖 (or the areas that would cover 𝑖 if there was a tower).

+So Yi is 1 if and only if at least one Xj for for j belonging to Si and 1.

+We immediately express the objective function, that is the maximization of profit in the first year:

+Maximize∑_(i∈I)▒〖(EARi ×Yi 〗- costo ×Xi)

+... where with EARi we indicate the estimated annual cost for area i.

+We clearly understand that the thrust of this function, still unconstrained, involves obligatory values:

+	Xi=0   ∀i

+	Yi=1   ∀i

 ```AMPL